akaabdullahmateen/roadmap/documentation/css/concepts/block-formatting-context/index.md

 - suppress _margin collapsing_.

 > **Note:** A Flex / Grid container (`display: flex / grid / inline-flex / inline-grid`) establishes a new Flex / Grid formatting context, which is similar to block formatting context except layout.
 There is no floating children available inside a flex / grid container, but exclude external floats and suppress margin collapsing still works.

-## Examples

-### Contain internal floats

-Make float content and alongside content the same height.

-Let's have a look at a couple of these in order to see the effect creating a new BFC.

-In the following example, we have a floated element inside a `<div>` with a `border` applied.
-The content of that `<div>` has floated alongside the floated element.
-As the content of the float is taller than the content alongside it, the border of the `<div>` now runs through the float.
-As explained in the [guide to in-flow and out of flow elements](/en-US/docs/Web/CSS/CSS_Flow_Layout/In_Flow_and_Out_of_Flow), the float has been taken out of flow so the `background` and `border` of the `<div>` only contain the content and not the float.

-**using `overflow: auto`**

-Setting `overflow: auto` or set other values than the initial value of `overflow: visible` created a new BFC containing the float.
-Our `<div>` now becomes a mini-layout inside our layout.
-Any child element will be contained inside it.

-The problem with using `overflow` to create a new BFC is that the `overflow` property is meant for telling the browser how you want to deal with overflowing content.
-There are some occasions in which you will find you get unwanted scrollbars or clipped shadows when you use this property purely to create a BFC.
-In addition, it is potentially not readable for a future developer, as it might not be obvious why you used `overflow` for this purpose.
-If you use `overflow`, it is a good idea to comment the code to explain.

-**using `display: flow-root`**

-A newer value of `display` lets us create a new BFC without any other potentially problematic side-effects.
-Using `display: flow-root` on the containing block creates a new BFC .

-With `display: flow-root;` on the `<div>`, everything inside that container participates in the block formatting context of that container, and floats will not poke out of the bottom of the element.

-The value name of `flow-root` makes sense when you understand you are creating something that acts like the `root` element (`<html>` element in browser) in terms of how it creates a new context for the flow layout inside it.